nasa/astrobee/scripts/docker/readme.md

+\page install-docker Docker build

-# Usage instructions for docker images
+# Usage instructions for NASA users

+Here there are instructions on how to build and run the FSW using Docker.

 The docker image for the astrobee FSW is divided throughout 2 docker files.